sidjtd/SortingAlgorithms/README.md

       Initiate an Array.

-      Loop through the Array.
+      Loop through the Array, with the ending condition being that no swaps are performed.

        IF the current index is less than next index.

          Swap the values of the indexes.

-         break out the loop IF

-          index is NaN OR no swaps are performed.
+      End loop if ending condition is met.

     End function.

 #Insertion Sort